Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 There are also some additional benefits already:

-- Para supporter dapat membuat playlist yang terbuka dalam jangka waktu yang lebih panjang
+- Para supporter dapat membuat playlist dengan jangka waktu yang lebih panjang

 We do intend to look into new benefits in the future, but our focus is currently on feature parity with stable so please use your supporter tag purchase as a way to... support the game's development!